loopbio/loopy-upload-tuspy-client/README.md

     administration password to allow running unsigned
     applications or applications from unknown developers
   * note: OSX 11.X version is not yet supported

+#### Usage

+* enter your API key from your account details page on http://app.loopb.io
+* if you are uploading to a [loopy on-site](http://loopbio.com/loopy/#onsite) instance then adjust the _Loopy URL_ to match that you were provided by loopbio or your
+  IT administrator

 ## LICENSE
 MIT, based on https://github.com/cenkalti/tus.py